vimtt/newer/readme.md

 # Git newer

-## Git is a versioin control system.
+## Git is a distributed version control system.

 ## Git is free software distributed under the GPL.